Liftboat: Seacor Power

-The ship was about 7 nmi into a voyage from Port Fourchon to an oil platform on the other side of Louisiana's Mississippi River delta.
-It was operated by Seacor crew members and had 9 service hands on board.
-The vessel capsized after an unnamed category 1 hurricane raised 70 to 80 mph winds and rough seas.
+The ship was about 7 nmi into a voyage from Port Fourchon to an oil platform on the other side of Louisiana's Mississippi River Delta.
+It was operated by Seacor crew members and had nine service hands on board.
+The vessel capsized after an unnamed Category 1 hurricane raised 70 to 80 mph winds and rough seas.
 Six crew members were rescued on the same day from the water.
-Captain David Ledet, age 63, of Thibodaux, had remained in the wheelhouse calling "mayday" even though the vessel was in trouble; he stayed at his post and continued seeking help for his crew, and was later found deceased.
-On April 16, the body of a second crew member was recovered 33 nmi from the capsized boat, leaving 11 people still missing.
+Captain David Ledet, age 63, of Thibodaux, Louisiana, remained in the wheelhouse calling "mayday" even though the vessel was in trouble; he stayed at his post and continued seeking help for his crew, and later was found dead.
+On April 16, the body of a second crew member was recovered 33 nmi from the capsized liftboat, leaving 11 people still missing.

 Nomenclature

 Liftboats go by several names in the marine industry, such as: